The Lord of the Ice Garden: Awards

 The series won several major prizes in Polish science fiction: Janusz A. Zajdel, Nautilus and the Sfinks Award.

 Volume 1 won the Zajdel Award in 2006 as well as the Sfinks Award.

 Volumes 2, 3 and 4 were nominated for the Zajdel Award.
 Volume 3 also won the Nautilus Award in 2009 and Sfinks Award in 2010.

 Reception

 After the publication of the first volume, the series received very favorable reception among the fans and critics, quickly winning several major Polish literary science fiction and fantasy awards.
 The author has been described as the successor to Andrzej Sapkowski and the resulting series compared to The Witcher.
 Already in 2012 the series has been described as having a "cult" status.

+In 2005, volume I was reviewed by Anna Woźniak for the Polish "Lampa" magazine.
+The reviewer praised the "extremely successful finale", the "simple and logical scheme" ensuring the novel's "coherence and lightness", and the author himself as a talented person, of whose talent the book is a "masterful confirmation".